fadhil-1911/BiquadFilterCore/README.md

 }

+##

 LOWPASS
-Passes low frequencies
-Audio smoothing, tone shaping
+Passes low frequencies.
+Commonly used for audio smoothing and tone shaping.

 HIGHPASS
-Removes DC & low tones
+Removes DC and low tones.
+Useful for AC coupling and removing low-end rumble.
-AC coupling, de-rumble

 BANDPASS
-Isolates a specific frequency band
+Isolates a specific frequency band.
+Often used for resonance and tone selection.
-Resonance, tone selection

 NOTCH
-Removes narrow frequency bands
+Removes narrow frequency bands, such as power-line hum (e.g. 50 Hz).
-Hum rejection (e.g., 50 Hz)

 PEAK
-Boosts or cuts a frequency band
+Boosts or cuts a specific frequency band.
+Ideal for EQ band control.
-EQ band control

 LOWSHELF
-Boosts or cuts the low range
+Boosts or cuts the low-frequency range.
+Used for bass adjustment or enhancement.
-Bass EQ

 HIGHSHELF
-Boosts or cuts the high range
+Boosts or cuts the high-frequency range.
+Used for treble adjustment or enhancement.
-Treble EQ

 ALLPASS
-Alters phase without changing gain
-Phase or delay compensation
+Changes only the phase response without affecting gain.
+Useful for delay or phase compensation.